🌴 Peninsula Paradise · Samaná

 The best food scene on the coast

-Las Terrenas' French and Italian expat community has produced a restaurant strip that's genuinely impressive — cosmopolitan food at Dominican prices.
+Las Terrenas' French and Italian expat community has produced a restaurant strip that punches well above what you'd expect — cosmopolitan food at Dominican prices.

 🥐 French Café